BandanaKM/ruby_proj/02_ruby_unit_proj/02_ruby_final_proj.md

 13. Fazia decides that she wants all the tropical fruits to be in upcase.
 Create four variables `kiwi`, `lime`, `mango`, `pineapple`, `guava` and `banana` and set them equal to a string.

 14. Fazia decides she wants all the fruits that start with the letter B or the letter P to be reversed.
 Call the reverse method on these variables and output them to the screen.

 15. There was a huge rainstorm and Fazia's storage freezer was flooded.
 She won't be able to sell the kiwi or banana popsicles until a new shipment arrives the next day.

-You help her by commenting out these fruits and the output to the terminal until the new shipment arrives.
+Help commenting out these fruits and the output to the terminal until the new shipment arrives.